Big-Bytez/cse110-fa21-group19/admin/meetings/10192021-Week2checkinBrainstorming.md

 -start early
 -keep track of assignments and due dates

-**Conclusions:**
+**Conclusion: **

-Maybe assign someone to keep track of assignments and keep the team on track
+Maybe eassign someone to keep track of assignments nd keep the team on track

 -------

 ### Agenda Item: Project Summary ###